Skip to main content

 Models

 The SDK supports various OpenAI models.
-Use gpt-5.1-codex for code generation tasks:
+Use gpt-5.4 for the latest frontier model:

 providers: